FMMT666/SyrSafeTechLogger/README.md

     --clearalarm  : clear the ongoing alarm and open the valve
-    --conductivity: measure and log conductivity too, off by default --cond        : measure and log conductivity too, off by default; less typing, otherwise the same
+    --conductivity: measure and log conductivity too, off by default --cond        : measure and log conductivity too, off by default; less typing, otherwise the same --temperature : measure and log temperature too, off by default --temp        : measure and log temperature too, off by default; less typing, otherwise the same